MicrosoftDocs/cpp-docs/docs/overview-of-cpp-development.md

 ---
-title: "Welcome to the Visual Studio IDE | C++"
+title: "Overview of C++ development in Visual Studio"
 description: "The Visual Studio IDE supports C++ development on Windows, Linux, Android and iOS with a code editor, debugger, test frameworks, static analyzers, and other programming tools." ms.date: "03/08/2019"
 helpviewer_keywords: ["Visual C++, development tools"]
 ---
-# Welcome to the Visual Studio IDE | C++
+# Overview of C++ development in Visual Studio

-As part of the Visual Studio Integrated Development Environment (IDE), Microsoft Visual C++ (MSVC) shares many windows and tools in common with other languages.
+As part of the Visual Studio Integrated Development Environment (IDE), Microsoft C++ (MSVC) shares many windows and tools in common with other languages.
 Many of those, including **Solution Explorer**, the code editor, and the debugger, are documented under [Visual Studio IDE](/visualstudbuild/visual-studio-ide).
 Often, a shared tool or window has a slightly different set of features for C++ than for the .NET languages or JavaScript.
 A few windows or tools are only available in Visual Studio Professional or Visual Studio Enterprise editions.

 In addition to shared tools in the Visual Studio IDE, MSVC has several tools specifically for native code development.
 These tools are also listed in this article.
-For a list of which tools are available in each edition of Visual Studio, see [Visual C++ Tools and Features in Visual Studio Editions](ide/visual-cpp-tools-and-features-in-visual-studio-editions.md).
+For a list of which tools are available in each edition of Visual Studio, see [C++ Tools and Features in Visual Studio Editions](ide/visual-cpp-tools-and-features-in-visual-studio-editions.md).

 ## Create projects